afterwind-io/comcat/README.md

 ## Browser Compatibility

-Because the core functionality is heavily rely on `SharedWorker`, the minimum requirements are as follows:
+Because the core functionality is heavily rely on `SharedWorker`, the minimum requirements are aligned with `SharedWorker` as follows:

 - `Chrome`: 4
 - `Firefox`: 29